vermajnv/twitterlogin/README.md

 Initialize the laravel project

--Now run the migrations
+- Now run the migrations
--Change the creadetials for database as well as for twitter app -Now use twitter login
+- Change the creadetials for database as well as for twitter app
+- Now use twitter login